 Make a grab and go file for emergencies

-National agencies that work with disasters recommend gathering important items in a file case or binder stored in a place where all family members could quickly grab it and go.
+National agencies that work with disasters recommend gathering important items in a file case or binder.
+Store it in a place where all family members can quickly grab it and go.
 Make sure that your file case or binder is small enough to easily fit in a backpack or other small travel bag and keep it in a waterproof container.
 The following information should be in your grab and go file.

 - Contact information (family members, financial advisors, attorneys, accountants, bankers, employers, doctors, etc.)

 - Insurance policy information (homeowners, renters, vehicle, health, etc.)

 - Bank, credit union, and credit card account information and phone numbers

 Use the Roadmap for important papers (PDF) to help you organize this information.